DallasFormulaRacing/software-wiki/docs/policies/style-guide.md

 ### Code samples

 Code samples longer than a single line should be put within an appropriate [fenced code block](https://www.markdownguide.org/extended-syntax/#syntax-highlighting) via the usage of 3 backticks (```) or 3 tildes (~~~).
-Unless there isn't a given language for your code block, then you should always specify the language being used in a fenced code block to enable syntax highlighting.
+Unless there isn't a given language for your sample, you should always specify the language being used in a fenced code block to enable syntax highlighting.
 Examples of the difference between non-highlighted and highlighted can be found [here](https://www.markdownguide.org/extended-syntax/?#fenced-code-blocks).
 However, below you can find an example of a properly formatted code block with syntax highlighting for the [Python](https://python.org/) language.

 ```py
 import random